NikoIina/test-assignment-parexel/README.md

 Min, max – same precision as in dataset (1 decimal point) Median, mean, standard deviation - +1 digit to data precision Percent should be rounded up to 1 digit after decimal point.

+Both solutions are presented in specified template format.